ebukaakara/firebase-contact-form/README.md

 # Firebase Contact Form

-Mobile first, responsive contact from that sends data to a firebase database
+Mobile first, responsive contact form that sends data to a firebase database